 To highlight all this Vallely wrote a book entitled Bad Samaritans – First World Ethics and Third World Debt.
 The book set out to show that change was both a moral imperative and also in the self-interest of the rich nations.
+The book was described by Jonathan Porritt as “required reading for atheistic economists, economically ill-at-ease theologians and any thinking person in between”.
 In it Vallely coined the phrase “from charity to justice” to describe the change that was required in relations between the rich and the poor.

 The slogan was taken up by campaigners from Jubilee 2000 to Make Poverty History and Live 8.

 * * *

 Vallely then became involved in public advocacy and campaigning for change.
 After travelling across Africa with Bob Geldof to decide how to spend the £100m raised by Live Aid, he became active in a number of prominent UK aid agencies.